egkoppel/example-papers/README.md

     <li>Model Configuration: </li>
     <p>Response format: text</p>
   </ul>
+  <p>Add this assistant to file manimGenerator.py to line 16 Replace the MANIMBOT_ID with the id of this assistant. </p>
 </ul>
 <h2>Add API keys to project</h2>
 <ul><li>Add file .env to project and add API key. </li>